Soft Cell: Reunions

 Despite claiming their 2018 reunion show would be the last in the UK, Soft Cell reunited again for 5 performances in 2021.
 The short tour was to mark 40 years of the Non-Stop Erotic Cabaret album, with the band performing the album in full, as well as some hits and new material.
 The run began at the O2 Academy in Glasgow, Scotland on 10 November and ended at the London Hammersmith Apollo on 16 November.
-On 16 September 2023 they opened the BBC Radio 2 "Live in the Park" event in Victoria Park, Leicester.
+In August 2022, the duo brought the tour to North America for another six shows.
+On 11 August 2023, Soft Cell played the Audley End estate as part of Heritage Live, topping a bill that included 1980s peers OMD and Heaven 17.
+On 16 September, they opened the BBC Radio 2 "Live in the Park" event in Victoria Park, Leicester.

+In 2025, the band toured Australia for the first time, and supported Simple Minds on their US tour.
+For these performances, co-producer Philip Larsen stood in for Dave Ball, who was unable to travel abroad due to his declining health.
+On 16 August 2025, the band headlined the UK's Rewind Festival, marking what would become Soft Cell's final live performance with Ball.

 Ball died in his sleep at his home on 22 October 2025, at the age of 66.
-His death came shortly after the completion of a new album, Danceteria, which is due to be released in 2026.
+His death came shortly after the completion of a new album, Danceteria, which is due to be released on 25 September 2026.
+In 2026, Soft Cell will support The Human League on a 21-date US tour, on which Larsen will again stand in for Ball.
+Almond clarified in a statement that Danceteria "will be the end of any new studio music from Soft Cell because recording without Dave just wouldn't be Soft Cell."

 Influences and legacy

 The group cited David Bowie, Marc Bolan and Suicide as primary influences.
-Almond also named Siouxsie Sioux as a major influence for his early performance style.
+Almond also named Siouxsie Sioux as a major influence for his early performance style, as well as Peter Hammill of Van der Graaf Generator.

 Soft Cell is considered a pioneering synth-pop and techno act.
 They have been cited as an influence by artists including Pet Shop Boys, Erasure, Charli XCX, Nine Inch Nails, and Marilyn Manson.